Top 10 pumpkin carving tips

 However you choose to celebrate 31 October, there is one tradition that will generally precede all festivities.
 Jack-o'-lanterns are a staple of Halloween, but how will you make yours stand out?
-Our simple four-step guide will get you started, but here are our top tips for giving your pumpkin a touch of magic...
+Our simple four-step guide will get you started, and we have our list of easy pumpkin carving ideas but here are our top tips for giving your pumpkin a touch of magic...

 1. Choose your pumpkin wisely

 The lines on the skin could form a witch's wrinkles, while a misshapen squash could provide a devilishly different canvas.

 2. Use a template to perfect your spooky design

 Create your own or find inspiration from the many websites dedicated to pumpkin carving.
 Secure your chosen template to the front of your pumpkin, then carefully trace the image by poking holes along the lines.
 Once finished, remove the template and carve.
 Voilà!

 3. Create some eerie shadows by carving another pattern into the back of your pumpkin

 Place next to a wall, light from the inside and watch your design come to life.

 4. Put flame-retardant coloured tissue paper just behind the front face of your pumpkin to create a coloured filter

 Make sure you're lighting your pumpkin with a torch rather than a naked flame though!